Magyartanulas/magyartanulas.github.io/locatives.md

 **Note:** `hová` is the alternative form of `hova`.

-* Én mindig úgy jutok el oda, ahova tartok, hogy távolodom onnan, ahol voltam. - (I always get to where I'm headed (by) moving away from where I've been.)
+* Én mindig úgy jutok el oda, ahova tartok, hogy távolodom onnan, ahol voltam. - ((Quote: Mackó - Barátom Robert Gida) I always get to where I'm headed (by) moving away from where I've been.)

 `Challenge!`